 Once you’re in Laos, just take it easy, take it slow, and enjoy!

 Vientiane, the capital, is not very remarkable if compared with Vang Vieng or Luang Prabang.
 But it’s a truly peaceful and refreshing place to relax, to have some Beerlao and watch life going by.
-Here is a photo taken in the tourists’ area for you to compare with the chaotic Pham Ngu Lao in HCMC or Old Quarter in Hanoi:
+Here is a photo taken in the tourists’ area for you to compare with the chaotic Pham Ngu Lao in HCMC or the Old Quarters in Hanoi:

-Vang Vieng, the backpacker hub, has a lot more activities to offer, such as tubing or kayaking along the pretty Nam Song river, late night parties, exploring caves and lagoons, etc. I rented a motorbike and rode to the Blue Lagoon about 7km from the town.
+Vang Vieng, the backpackers’ hub, has a lot more activities to offer, such as tubing or kayaking along the pretty Nam Song river, late night parties, exploring caves and lagoons, etc. I rented a motorbike and rode to the Blue Lagoon about 7km from the town.
 The road was very bad (if that can be called a “road”).
 The lagoon premise also consists of a large cave.
 And the fun thing about that cave is that it’s totally dark and tourists need to rent flash lights to go inside.
 Very much like an adventure!